Swahili 2b - introduction to Swahili literature

 Objectives and learning outcomes of the module

-At the end of the course, students should be able to read and analyse Swahili plays and poems and will have also done this for at least one novel.
+At the end of the module, students should be able to read and analyse Swahili plays and poems and will have also done this for at least one novel.
 They should also be able to read and critically analyse Swahili short stories.

 Total of 22 weeks teaching with 2 hours classroom contact per week.

 Scope and syllabus